 For perpetual contracts, the Mark price refers to a global spot price index plus a decaying funding basis rate.
 Mark price can be considered as a price that reflects the real-time spot price on the major exchanges.
 Bybit uses Mark Price as a trigger for liquidation and to measure unrealized profit and loss, but this does not affect traders’ actual profit & loss.
-Only when the Mark price does reach traders’ liquidation price is traders’ position liquidated.
+Only when the Mark price does reach the traders’ liquidation price is the traders’ position then liquidated.

 Calculation of Mark Price

 Last Traded Price is Bybit's current market price.
 The Last Traded Price is always anchored to the spot price using the funding mechanism.
 This is why the price on Bybit is unlikely to deviate significantly from the spot market price.

 In summary, with the Dual-Price Mechanism, it minimizes the price discrepancy and ensures a fairer trading environment, as well as protecting traders from malicious liquidation.